-Our confidence and self esteem is not a given and it can change from day to day.
+Our confidence and self-esteem are not a given and they can change from day to day.
 It is a part of our mindset.
 When a person doesn’t believe in themselves or believes they have lost their self-confidence, then their self-esteem is affected too.
 It can become difficult to manage everyday life and it can become a negative pattern.
 Hypnosis, NLP and CBT can really help to bring about change.

-Low confidence and Self-Esteem influences the view of ourselves with regard to our performance in life, our perceptions and of how other people view us.
-Low self-esteem can be most easily recognised by the negative self talk resulting in negative statements and beliefs about yourself.
+Low confidence and Self-Esteem influences the view of ourselves with regard to our performance in life, our perceptions and how other people view us.
+Low self-esteem can be most easily recognised by negative self-talk resulting in negative statements and beliefs about yourself.

 A person suffering from low self-confidence reinforces a negative, critical voice inside their head.
 This inner critic is like an internal scanner that only notices negatives about themselves.
 Focusing on perceived inadequacies, whilst not noticing or dismissing any positives or their successes.

-Both self confidence and self esteem relate to our perception of ourselves and are often interlinked.
-People with low confidence or self-esteem have become conditioned to thinking of themselves in a critical way.
-Tuning into their critical internal voice and to tune into unhelpful thinking styles often learned over many years.
+Both self-confidence and self-esteem relate to our perception of ourselves and are often interlinked.
+People with low confidence or self-esteem have become conditioned to think of themselves in a critical way.
+Tuning into their critical internal voice and tuning into unhelpful thinking styles is often learned over many years.

 In this kind of unhelpful, negative thinking, you only look at the bad, never the good.
 You filter out the positives or do not notice praise or compliments.
 Because all you see is the negative side, your whole life appears to be negative.

-But realistic thinking equally considers positive and negative aspects of your life.
+But realistic thinking equally considers the positive and negative aspects of your life.

 In this kind of unhelpful, negative thinking, one negative event seems like the start of a never-ending pattern.
 If one friend leaves, they all will.
 If you fail the first time, you’ll fail every time.
 Because someone says something negative everyone speaks negatively about you,